TheStormWeaver/Front-End/ReactJS/08.React Hooks/README.md

 # About
 The app focuses on testing hooks, custom hooks and context on a "demo" site.
 It has a basic list that displays all characters or planets from SWAPI (https://swapi.dev/api/)
-There are basic implemented functionalities such as: a counter that updates its value, a list that displays all hobbies and can add in the names of characters or planets in the hobby list.
+There are basic implemented functionalities such as: a counter that updates its value, a list of all characters and planets in the SWAPI DB that swap between one another with a button and a list that displays all hobbies and can add in the names of characters or planets in the hobby list.

 ## Content
 - Introduction;